-Fig. 6. - Spectrum of solar neutrinos
+Fig. 6. - Spectrum of solar neutrinos.

-Fig. 7. - Discussion with Nino Zichichi
+Fig. 7. - Discussion with Nino Zichichi (credit: E. Fiorini and Collaborators).

-Fig. 8. - The GALLEX detector
+Fig. 8. - The GALLEX detector (credit: GALLEX Collaboration).

-Fig. 9. - the GALLEX collaboration
+Fig. 9. - The GALLEX Collaboration.

-Even if indicated by the first solar neutrino experiments Bruno Pontecorvo could not enjoy the success of his prediction of oscillations in the repeated experiments on solar and atmospheric neutrinos, followed by beautiful experiments on neutrinos with accelerators and reactors (fig.10).
+Even if there were hints of oscillations by the first solar neutrino experiments, Bruno Pontecorvo could not enjoy the success of his prediction of oscillations in the repeated experiments on solar and atmospheric neutrinos, followed by beautiful experiments on neutrinos with accelerators and reactors (fig. 10).